-Our backlog represents, as of a point in time, estimated future revenue for work not yet completed under (i) specific purchase orders, with regards to our Biopharmaceutical and Diagnostic Solution segment, and (ii) certain one-off agreements, with regards to our Engineering segment, where we typically recognize direct revenue over the life of the contract based on our performance of services under the contract.
+Our backlog represents, as of a point in time, estimated future revenue for work not yet completed under (i) specific purchase orders or long-term contractual agreements, with regards to our Biopharmaceutical and Diagnostic Solution segment, and (ii) certain one-off agreements, with regards to our Engineering segment, where we typically recognize direct revenue over the life of the contract based on our performance of services under the contract.
 Contracts may be terminated or delayed by our customers or regulatory authorities for reasons beyond our control.
 To the extent projects are delayed, the timing of our revenue could be affected.
 In the event a customer terminates a contract, we are generally entitled to be paid for services rendered through the termination date and for services provided in winding down the project.
 However, we are generally not entitled to receive the full amount of direct revenue reflected in our backlog in the event of a contract termination.
 The duration of the projects in our backlog, and the related revenue recognition, generally ranges from several months to many years.
 For orders that are placed inside a contractual firm period, we generally have a contractual right to payment in the event of cancellation.
 Fluctuations in our reported backlog levels also result from the timing and order pattern of our customers who often seek to manage their level of inventory on hand.
-Because of customer ordering patterns, our backlog, including:

-•the size, complexity and duration of projects; and

-•the cancellation or delay of projects.
+Because of customer ordering patterns, our backlog reported for certain periods may fluctuate and may not be indicative of future results.
+A number of factors may affect backlog and the direct revenue generated from our backlog, including (i) the size, complexity and duration of projects, and (ii) the cancellation or delay of projects.

-Our backlog at December 31, 2023 was approximately 6944.9 million compared to 6957.0 million as of December 31, 2022.
-Although an increase in backlog will generally result in an increase in future direct revenue to be recognized over time (depending on future contract modifications, contract cancellations and other adjustments), an increase in backlog at a particular point in time does not necessarily correspond to an increase in direct revenues during a particular period.
+Our backlog at December 31, 2024 was approximately €853 million compared to €945 million at December 31, 2023.
+Although a change in backlog will generally result in a change in future direct revenue to be recognized over time (depending on future contract modifications, contract cancellations and other adjustments), a change in backlog at a particular point in time does not necessarily correspond to a change in direct revenue during a particular period.
 The timing and extent to which backlog will result in direct revenue depends on many factors, including the production and timing expected by our customers, the timing of the commencement of work, the rate at which we perform services, scope changes, cancellations, delays, receipt of regulatory approvals and the nature, duration, size, complexity and phase of the project.
 In addition, the uncompleted portion of delayed projects remain in backlog until they are canceled or completed.
 As a result of these factors, our backlog is not necessarily a reliable indicator of future direct revenue and we might not realize all or any part of the direct revenue from the authorizations in backlog as of any point in time.